 In 1999, Debbie, along with her husband and two children, moved to Westport, MA, a beautiful coastal town that would become a never-ending source of her artistic inspiration.
-After a couple more years of teaching, her professional direction changed in 2006 when she built a new studio at her home in Westport where she now focuses on painting oil landscapes full time.
-Her work is always on display there at her Meadowbrook Studio gallery.
+After a couple more years of teaching, her professional direction changed in 2006 when she built a new studio at her home in Westport.
+She now focuses on painting oil landscapes full time and her work is always on display there at her Meadowbrook Studio gallery.

 Once she began painting full time she entered many shows and juried competitions, winning numerous awards in a short period of time.
 Some of the shows and venues included Catherine Lorillard Wolfe Art Club, National Arts Club (NYC, NY), Providence Art Club (Providence, RI), Guild of Boston Artists (Boston, MA), Paint America Top 100 (Traveled throughout US), Grimshaw-Gudewicz Art Gallery (BCC, Fall River, MA, Duxbury Art Association (Duxbury, MA), Plymouth Arts Guild (Plymouth, MA), Cape Cod Art Association (Barnstable MA), South County Art Association (South Kingstown, RI), Attleboro Arts Museum (Attleboro, MA), She was at that time represented by galleries in Westport, MA, Newport, RI, Tiverton, RI, and Jamestown, RI.

-Debra became an elected member of the Guild of Boston Artists of Newbury Street, Boston, in 2015, where some of her work is exhibited at all times on the same walls that one hundred years earlier had exhibited the most prestigious traditional artists of the day, including Edmund Tarbell, William Paxton and Frank Benson.
+Debra became an elected member of the Guild of Boston Artists of Newbury Street, Boston, in 2015, where some of her work is exhibited at all times.
 She participates in all member shows and is represented at all times throughout the year in their gallery.
 Before becoming an elected Guild member she had been juried into the non-member Annual Regional Juried Exhibition for the seven years prior, selling many of her paintings and winning a medal.

 Every summer since 2007, she has been a participating member of the South Coast Artist Open Studio Tour.
 For one weekend in July, and again in August, she enjoys this opportunity to meet many of her patrons in person and to engage with them about her work.
 She paints outdoors weekly with the Westport Art Group.